csagariya/CMP-optimization/README.md

 # A novel convex optimization framework for controlled mass pollination: capturing additive and non-additive genetic gain in seed orchards

-This repository contains an R script for the article A novel convex  optimization framework for controlled mass pollination: capturing additive and non-additive genetic gain in seed orchards.
-We provide a practical framework for control mass pollination (CMP) optimization in seed orchards to maximise total genetic gain by incorporating both general combining ability (GCA) and specific combining ability (SCA), while constraining relatedness through a target status number \(N_s\).
+This repository contains R scripts associated with the article **“A novel convex optimization framework for controlled mass pollination: capturing additive and non-additive genetic gain in seed orchards.”**

+The repository provides a practical framework for **controlled mass pollination (CMP) optimization** in seed orchards.
+The framework maximizes total genetic gain by incorporating both **general combining ability (GCA)** and **specific combining ability (SCA)**, while constraining relatedness through a target **status number** \(N_s\).

+---

-## Part 1: R script for data generation via simulation and CMP optimization used in this article.
+## Part 1: Simulation and CMP optimization used in the article

-## R script workflow
+### Main file

 ```text
 R/cmp_sim_opt.R
 ```
+## Workflow

-The script simulates a breeding population and evaluates controlled mass pollination (CMP) decisions under four information scenarios:
+The script simulates a breeding population and evaluates controlled mass pollination decisions under four information scenarios:

-1. **Scenario 1 (`sc1_true`)**: true GCA and true SCA used for optimization.
+Scenario 1 (sc1_true): true GCA and true SCA are used for optimization.
-2. **Scenario 2 (`sc2_hs`)**: half-sib GCA only used for optimization.
+Scenario 2 (sc2_hs): half-sib GCA only is used for optimization.
-3. **Scenario 3 (`sc3_30`)**: full-sib GCA and SCA estimated from 30 progeny per cross.
+Scenario 3 (sc3_30): full-sib GCA and SCA are estimated from 30 progeny per cross.
-4. **Scenario 4 (`sc4_100`)**: full-sib GCA and SCA estimated from 100 progeny per cross.
+Scenario 4 (sc4_100): full-sib GCA and SCA are estimated from 100 progeny per cross.

-For each scenario, the workflow optimizes cross contributions subject to a status-number diversity constraint and then evaluates the realized genetic gain using the true simulated GCA/SCA values.
+For each scenario, the workflow optimizes cross contributions subject to a status-number diversity constraint.
+The realized genetic gain is then evaluated using the true simulated GCA and SCA values.

 ## Requirements